hwmhht/hht204806/Lesson-1:-Bresenham’s-Line-Drawing-Algorithm.md

 ![](http://www.loria.fr/~sokolovd/cg-course/01-bresenham/img/097a691f9e.png)

 It turns out that one line is good, the second one is with holes, and there’s no third line at all.
-Note that the first and the third lines (in the code) give the same line of different colors.
+Note that the first and the third lines (in the code) draw the same line in different colors, and in different directions (with the source and target points flipped).
 We have already seen the white one, it is drawn well.
 I was hoping to change the color of the white line to red, but could not do it.
 It’s a test for symmetry: the result of drawing a line segment should not depend on the order of points: the (a,b) line segment should be exactly the same as the (b,a) line segment.

 # Third attempt

+We fix the missing red line by swapping the points so x0 is always lower than x1.

 There are holes in one of the line segments due to the fact that its height is greater than the width.
 My students often suggest the following fix: